-For my neuro nerds, the reason you need to be upright to asses alignment and not on your side is because we engage the Vestibulo-Ocular Reflex, the Pelvo-Ocular Reflex, the Vestibular system, and compensatory patterns of the neuromusculature.
+For my neuro nerds, the reason you need to be upright to asses alignment and not on your side is that we engage the Vestibulo-Ocular Reflex, the Pelvo-Ocular Reflex, the Vestibular system, and compensatory patterns of the neuromuscular.
 We can also see left and/or right brain weakness with eye movements, and pupillary symmetry.

 But, let’s assume for a moment these basic physiological occurrences didn’t exist and let’s pretend we really could evaluate alignment in side posture.

 This picture isn’t really aligned at all, is it.

 - I see a head that flexed forward, thereby continuing to exacerbate and diminish the necessary curve in the neck.

 - I see a cervical pillow putting excess pressure on one side of the jaw (hello TMJ problems).

 - I see one shoulder that is internally rotated and shoved forward.

 - I see hips that are not really aligned with the spine.

 Even the alignment line itself appears to be tilted downwards towards the hips.